Color-Of-Code/stdc.NET/Examples.md

 namespace examples;    // a namespace to contain the code using stdc;            // instead of #include ...

-public class HelloWorld { // in C# methods must be in a class
+public class HelloWorld : C { // in C# methods must be in a class
     public static void main () {
-        C.printf("Hello World!\n");
+        printf("Hello World!\n");
     }
 }
 ```

 The main difference is that the code must be embedded in a class and a namespace.
 The functions turn consequently into public static methods (equivalent in .NET to C functions).

 In further examples we will omit this necessary code parts to keep the focus on the real code changes.
-Includes are replaced by a using statement and the C functions are part of a static class with called C.
+Includes are replaced by deriving the class from a base `C` class which automatically makes the functions from `C` available.

-Therefore `C.printf` is used instead of a bare `printf` statement without `C.` as prefix.
+Care was taken to put all the C functions into separate files using the `partial` implementation feature of C#.
+That way
+in a real port, you can delete the portions of the C library that are not needed to save space or not pollute the namespace.

+Therefore within a class derived from `C`, `printf` can be used as it would be the case in plain C.
 This first example is simplistic but it is there just to get a feeling for the basic principles in porting C to .NET.

 ### Printing powers of 2 - printf()